devguides-io/devguides-2016/docs/redux/actions.md

 ---

-Action Creators are functions that return an action. [(docs)](http://redux.js.org/docs/basics/Actions.html) `loadProject()` and friends return functions, which redux-thunk will happily accept as actions.
+*Action Creators are* functions that return an action. `loadProject()` and friends return functions, which redux-thunk will happily accept as actions.

 ```js
 import { loadProject } from './actions'